seanf316/PC-Haven/README.md

 **Component Compatibilty**

-A site I am a big fan of is PC Part Picker where you can check the compatibilty of components, this kind of functionality would go well with the site and would be something I am interested in added in the future.
+A site I am a big fan of is PC Part Picker where you can check the compatibility of components, this kind of functionality would go well with the site and would be something I am interested in adding in the future.

 **Admin Dashboard**